MaximumFluff/ECMAToast/README.md

 })
 ```

-Then you can use ` newToast.returnNode ` to get the value of the HTML node for the toast, which you can then attach to the ` <body></body> `
+Once you create the new toast object, a method automatically fires that attaches the Toast to the ` <body></body> ` of your HTML document.

 The object contains a ` newToast.fireToast() ` function that activates the toast, which you can add to an EventListener attached to a button, for example